A Carefully Curated Life

 Repeat these steps as needed throughout your Journal

-As time passed, I worked on other problems or frustrations with the same method.
 Let me explain my use of the word frustration.
 My frustrations were often “a feeling of persistent anxiousness about something.”
 Like “What’s for dinner?”
 I ran it through the above steps and created an accessible page to help with that.

-I keep using this method in my journal.
-It has helped me go forward in the life I want to create.
-The journal helped me curate the life that was mine, with my wants and needs in my life.
-It will work for you also.
-I will say this isn’t a quick solution.
-Creating the life you want is a journey.
-Enjoy trying the solutions as they come.
-Say “No” to what does work.
-Just start writing.
 I advise finding a writing tool you like to feel in your hand.
 I love pretty pencils.
-If you want to color things in like some creative journalers do, then go ahead and use markers—there are no rules except for what you set for yourself.
+If you want to color things in like some creative journalers do, then go ahead and use markers—there are no rules except the ones you set for yourself.

 • To capture ideas until I had time to create them

-• For notes at events, zoom meetings, and classes
+• For notes at events, Zoom meetings, and classes

 • To create lists for projects and holidays